 Lupine flower meaning includes imagination, a hunger for life, a positive outlook and new opportunities.
 The primary meaning (imagination) derives from the fact that lupines can bring lush growth to areas that are parched or damaged.
 To envision a beautiful meadow of lupines in the place of scorched land takes some positive imagination!

 Contrary to this amazing ability to replenish deserted areas, lupines were once thought to rob the soil of nutrients.
 This is the origin of their name.
 The Latin word “lupinus” means “of wolves.”
 This belief also led to the connection between lupine flower meaning and the moon.
 In actuality, lupines add nitrogen to the soil.

-Lupine Meaning in Legend
+Lupine Flower Meaning in Roman Times

 In the United States, lupines grow well in the Pacific Northwest, the West Coast, New England and other northern states.
 They are both cultivated flowers and wildflowers.
 Lupines also grow abundantly throughout Europe as far north as Norway.

 Lupines are spectacular flowers that grow wild around the world and have been bred and adapted for domestic gardens.
 The history of lupines includes Roman uses of the plant as well as native American stories.
 Learn more in this article about lupine flower meaning, uses of lupines and growing lupine flowers.